 Fail to hydrate

 The heat and sun in Costa Rica zaps the liquid right out of you, especially when you are engaging in any of the amazing outdoor activities that are popular here.
 Staying hydrated is crucial to staying happy and healthy while on your vacation.
 It is a great idea to bring a useable water bottle from home or buy one at a store here and keep it filled and with you at all times.
-A good rule of thumb is to drink two liters of water a day and add an additional half liter for every hour of strenuous activity that you engage in.
+A good rule of thumb is to drink two litres of water a day and add an additional half litre for every hour of strenuous activity that you engage in.
 The consequences of dehydration can put you in the hospital, which is not where you want to be on your vacation.

 Interfere with the wildlife

 Costa Rica is blessed with an abundance of wildlife.
 Unfortunately, human interaction has had a devastating impact on certain animals and ecosystems.
 For example, one year in Playa Ostional, the famous Olive Ridley sea turtle nesting beach, many mother sea turtles turned around without laying a single egg because people where crowding their space and getting to close to the pregnant mothers to take photos and touch them.
 Or, in Playa Tamarindo, two crocodile attacks took place in one year because estuary boat tour captains started feeding the crocodiles to draw them in and they started to associate humans with food.
 Enjoy the wildlife of Costa Rica from a respectful distance; remember this is their home and you are a guest in it.